dotnet/source-build/README.md

    - Limited or no network access
    - Consistent reproducibility
-   - Source code for everything.
+   - Source code for everything

 2. Make maintenance of the .NET product easier